-The concept of the insurance tort claim arises out of the implied duty of good faith and fair dealing that is recognized in all insurance policies in almost every US jurisdiction.
-Indiana first recognized an insurer’s duty to act in good faith in the 1993 Indiana Supreme Court ruling in Erie Insurance Co.
-V. Hickman by Smith.
+The concept of the insurance tort claim arises out of the implied duty of good faith and fair dealing that is recognized in all insurance policies in almost every United States jurisdiction.
+Indiana first recognized an insurer’s duty to act in good faith in the 1993 Indiana Supreme Court ruling of Erie Insurance Co. v.
+Hickman by Smith.
 Since this ruling, Indiana has been in a constant state of defining and redefining the limits of the bad faith tort claim.

-For example: A business owner buys insurance for his building which later suffers severe roof damage from pooling rain.
-The insurance company wrongfully denies liability without specifying why they were not liable for the claim which then causes the business owner to suffer far greater damages (lost profits, damaged equipment, etc.) than just a collapsed roof.
+For example, a business owner buys insurance for his building, which later suffers severe roof damage from pooling rain.
+The insurance company wrongfully denies liability without specifying why they were not liable for the claim, causing the business owner to suffer far greater damages (lost profits, damaged equipment, etc.) than just a collapsed roof.
 The business owner can sue on breach of contract and in a tort bad faith claim.
 This is exactly what happened in Magwerks Corporation v.
-Monroe Guaranty Insurance Company in which the Indiana Supreme Court upheld a jury’s finding of bad faith and an awarding of punitive damages.
+Monroe Guaranty Insurance Company, in which the Indiana Supreme Court upheld a jury’s finding of bad faith and an awarding of punitive damages.

 The Indiana Legislature has also enacted into law regulations governing the behavior of insurance companies.
 The Unfair or Deceptive Acts and Practices Chapter of the Indiana code sets forth a long list of prohibited behavior of insurance companies.
 The act provides for civil penalties of up to $25,000 for each act or violation committed by an insurance agency.
 These sanctions, however, can only be brought by the commissioner appointed by the state and are not available to individual policy holders.
 Remedies for individual policy holders are limited to those recognized at common law.